OnonaChukwu/Customer-Segmentation-Optimization-Through-Data-Analysis/README.md

 ![image](https://github.com/OnonaChukwu/E_commerce_project/assets/155753951/ae221684-d4c6-41db-a2a8-04ec5f4fb3ab)

 ## Recommendations
-- **For Cluster 0 and 1:** Introduce loyalty programs and referral incentives to increase engagement and spending.
+- **For cluster 0 and 1**, introduce loyalty programs and referral incentives to increase engagement and spending.
-- **For Cluster 2:** Implement personalized marketing strategies such as customized offers and premium services to enhance customer retention and value.
+- **For cluster 2** implement personalized marketing strategies such as customized offers and premium services to enhance customer retention and value.